-Infant Toddler Safety Week; 3 – 36 months
+Infant Toddler Lesson 5; Safety Week 3 – 36 months

 WELCOME everyone!
 Enter the Pool and Gather in a Circle.
 Greet each adult/child pair and take time to allow babies and caregivers to adjust to the water.
 Introduce yourself, talk about what an amazing journey this will be with the caregiver and the baby.
 Demonstrate the Little Harbor Hold.
 Caregivers lengthen their arms to support their student under the armpits.
 Allow babies to explore the feelings of buoyancy and balance with support and you encourage caregivers to support as low in the water as possible so babies can learn to stabilize themselves (parents may need to bend their knees slightly to achieve this).